-Announcement - PSI Network Conference postponed to 2021.
+Announcement - PSI Network Conference in Australia postponed until further notice.

-After close consultation with the University of Melbourne, our speakers, and attendees, we have made the difficult decision to postpone the PSI Network Conference until 2021.
+After close consultation with the University of Melbourne, our speakers, and attendees, we have made the difficult decision to postpone the PSI Network Conference until further notice.

 We want to thank everyone from around the world who has supported the conference, accommodated us during these difficult times, and we are sorry to all who were looking forward to this conference.
-The PSI Network Conference will return, even better in 2021 and we look forward to hosting you in Melbourne next year.
+The PSI Network Conference will return as soon as it is safe to do so and we look forward to hosting you in Melbourne then.

 If you have any questions regarding the event postponement, please do not hesitate to get in touch with Nerisa Dozo (email@example.com) who is managing academic registrations.